-The Vulture Restaurant is a feeding program set up by the Cambodian government and conservation NGOs, to help sustain 3 critically endangered species of vulture: Red-headed, White-rumped and Slender-billed.
+The Vulture Restaurant is a feeding program set up by the Cambodian government and conservation NGOs, to help sustain 3 critically endangered species of vultures: Red-headed Vulture, White-rumped Vulture and Slender-billed Vulture.
 There has been a drastic decline in vulture numbers, mainly due to Diclofenac poisoning.
 While in Cambodia, these populations are also threatened by a lack of food.

 Boeng Toal is located in remote forest, within the Chhep Wildlife Sanctuary, 15kms from the nearby village Dangphlet, in Preah Vihear Province.